'No other place to go' | Dandenong Star Journal

 Eight years of his life were wasted in waiting, says a former Iranian doctor.

-In an address to the Back Your Neighbour campaign launch, ‘Shubar’ described the “painful torture” of his first long years in Australia.
+In an address to the Back Your Neighbour campaign launch, ‘Ahmed’ (not his real name) described the “painful torture” of his first long years in Australia.

 As an asylum seeker forced from his homeland, he met a wall of restrictions.